Have you stopped marketing over the summer?

 The school holidays are six weeks long (give or take a day or two).
 Most people try and spread their holidays through the year, so will have two in the summer and the rest another time.

-If 5.5 million people have two weeks off in the summer, there are still 4 weeks where they are at work.
+If 39 million people have two weeks off in the summer, there are still 4 weeks where they are at work.
+At any one time, that means there are still 26 million people in work.
+There are still 3.7 million decision makers at work on any given day.

 During this period, they will have problems they need solving.
 Their IT and telephones will have problems.
 Some companies have their year end at the end of June, July or August, so will need accounts doing.
 Many companies will refurbish their offices “whilst everyone is on holiday(!)” and some may even look to change their marketing consultant…